 Subtropical and Marine Biology - Based at the Gerace Research Centre on San Salvador Island of the Bahamas, this course is an introduction to the ecology and taxonomy of coral reef, tide pool, tidal creek, high and low energy beach, hypersaline lake, mangrove, and upland organisms and ecosystems.
 Organisms emphasized include marine and terrestrial invertebrates, fish, birds, and common plants of the northern West Indies.
 In addition to professor-led field excursions including extensive snorkeling on coral reefs, students develop and complete independent research projects.
 Several days will be spent on the Luther campus for pre-trip orientation and post-trip completion of projects.
 Offered approximately every other year.

-Ecology of the Desert Southwest - (see image at top of page) This course introduces the history and biology of the Southwest desert and the effects of human activity, especially the use of water.
+Ecology of the Desert Southwest -This course introduces the history and biology of the Southwest desert and the effects of human activity, especially the use of water.
 Activities include hikes in mountains, deserts, and riparian areas; readings on archaeology, ecology, and policy; meeting with ranchers, archaeologists, miners, activists, and biologists; and study of ecophysiological adaptations of plants and animals to the desert environment.
 The last week will include student-designed research projects carried out at the University of Arizona Santa Rita Experiment Station.